kkrt-labs/ef-tests/docs/CONTRIBUTING.md

 - Add it to  `crates/ef-testing/tests.rs` by using the `blockchain_tests` macro.
 The first argument should be the name of your test, the second is the folder to find the test.
 Please use the snake case name of the folder for the name of the test (e.g. `blockchain_tests!(st_bad_opcode, stBadOpcode)` for adding stBadOpcode).
 - Comment all the other lines except for the test you added and run `make ef-tests`.
 After a while (count 10-15 minutes) the test will end and you should have in your terminal's output a list of all the failing tests.
 - Start making issues.
-When raising issues, please try to match other `Integrator` issued on the style, and don't forget to add any raised issue to the `epic` issue's tasklist.
+When raising issues, please try to match other `Integrator` issued on the style, and don't forget to add any raised issue to the `epic` issue's task list.

+Please find [here](https://github.com/kkrt-labs/ef-tests/issues/52) an example of an issue raised by an Integrator.

 ### Debuggor

 Pick an issue from the available `Integrator` issues.
 Verify that the test fails (you can run a specific test by using `make target=your_test_name ef-test`).
-If it does, you can start debbugging it.
+If it does, you can start debugging it.
 The following documentation can be used:

 - [Test fillers](https://github.com/ethereum/tests/tree/develop/src/GeneralStateTestsFiller): used to generated the actual test.
 This can be used to understand what code the transaction executes.
-- [Execution specs](https://github.com/ethereum/execution-specs/tree/master): Ethereum execution spectifications written in Python.
-This can be used to compare the expected behaviour to the [Cairo 0 implementation](https://github.com/kkrt-labs/kakarot/tree/main/src).
+- [Execution specs](https://github.com/ethereum/execution-specs/tree/master): Ethereum execution specifications written in Python.
+This can be used to compare the expected behavior to the [Cairo 0 implementation](https://github.com/kkrt-labs/kakarot/tree/main/src).
-- [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf): Ethereum format specification.
-This can be used to compare the expected behaviour to the [Cairo 0 implementation](https://github.com/kkrt-labs/kakarot/tree/main/src).
+- [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf): Ethereum formal specification.
+This can be used to compare the expected behavior to the [Cairo 0 implementation](https://github.com/kkrt-labs/kakarot/tree/main/src).

+Please find [here](https://github.com/kkrt-labs/ef-tests/issues/57) an example of an issue raised by a Debuggor.

 #### Log opcodes